 Write a Letter of Sympathy

-Edited by Timbuktu, Charmed, Anonymous, Graeme and 2 others
+Edited by Timbuktu, Charmed, Graeme, Alma and 1 other

 Letter of sympathy is paying a respect to the reader of the letter.
 This can be that the reader lost a loved one.
 In this kind of letter a cheery letter is not appropriate like for example those humorous letter.
 To pay a respect your letter must come from the heart, should be very warm and sincere.
 You need to have a feeling of empathy and consideration.
 You do not need to write a very long letter in fact this should be short and usually written in a card and sometimes includes flowers and other types or presents appropriate for the occasion.